TheBoxyBear/charttools/docs/FileFormats/midi.md

 - Key Signature
   - Sets a key signature.

-SysEx messages:

-- TODO

 #### Warning For SysEx

-Standard SysEx events normally do not allow values above `0x7F`.
-However, the guitar tap note SysEx event violates this, so this must be accounted for in MIDI parsing.
+As stated in the [Events](#events) section, standard SysEx events normally do not allow values above 127 (`0x7F`).
+However, some SysEx events violate this, such as the guitar tap note event, so this must be accounted for in MIDI parsing.

 ## Using via ChartTools